Reinforcing Healthy Diets through Low-Sugar, Low-Sodium Movements

 - For children, the future of our nation, safe food is essential for their health.
 This is especially important for infants and toddlers, as this is the period when children rapidly develop cognitive abilities through physical and mental growth, which lead to the development of senses on food and eating habits.
 Thus, it is very important for children to have foods with balanced nutrition and to develop healthy and suitable eating habits

-- In Korea, the number of children using nursery facilities sharply increased from 800,000 in 2002 to 1.41 million in 2014, which led parents to build higher interest in care-giving services.
-Thus MFDS joined hands with local governments and installed the 'Center for Children's Food Service Management' from 2011 to ensure safe management of meal services for children.
+- In Korea, the number of children using nursery facilities 2.09 million in 2018, which led parents to build higher interest in care-giving services.
+Thus MFDS joined hands with local governments and installed the 'Center for Children's Food Service Management' to ensure safe management of meal services for children.
 To be more specific, expert dieticians from the center systematically support sanitation and nutrition management for food services provided at children's meal service facilities

 Operation Structure of Center for Children′s Food Service Management